orca-accelerator/orca-website/website/content/docs/software/python.md

 Python is a programming language that is easy to learn, easy to use, and easy to integrate with other software.
 It is widely used by researchers because of the rich libraries available for math and science.
 Python trades performance for ease of development.

-This page is concerned with how Python is used on OIT-RC's systems and not how to use Python itself.
-For a great Python tutorial, visit [learnpython.org](https://www.learnpython.org/).
+This page is concerned with how Python is used on the Orca cluster.
+For a great Python tutorial on how to use the Python language itself, visit [learnpython.org](https://www.learnpython.org/).

 ## Getting Started